 Other public policy programs

-The Canada Post Corporation Act (Act) allows for mailing of letters free of charge between citizens and the Governor General, members of Parliament (MPs), the speakers of the Senate and the House of Commons, and other designated officials of Parliament.
+The Canada Post Corporation Act (Act) allows for the mailing of letters free of charge between citizens and the Governor General, members of Parliament (MPs), the speakers of the Senate and the House of Commons, and other designated officials of Parliament.
 MPs can also send up to four flyer mailings a year free of charge to their constituents.

 The library materials service, mandated by the Canada Post Corporation Act, is available to recognized public libraries, university libraries or other libraries that are maintained by non-profit organizations or associations and are for public use in Canada.
 The service provides reduced postage rates for eligible library materials circulated between a library and its patrons.
 Canada Post receives no appropriation or compensation of any kind from the government to offset this reduced postage rate.